 Forms of Cannabis

 Today, there are multiple consumption methods available for medicating with cannabis.
 The form of cannabis you use may change with your symptoms and medical needs.
-For instance, chronic pain may benefit most from a topical, whereas a higher dose edible can serve as a source of nighttime relief for PTSD patients.

 The activation time, effect, and duration all vary with different consumption methods.
 Be mindful of what delivery method works best in which scenario.
 This will help maximize the therapeutic benefits from whatever form of cannabis you choose to consume.
 Making sure you use the proper form and dosage of cannabis will ensure a comfortable, positive experience.